 - Windows

-- For detailed information about server types provided by Bare Metal Server, refer to Bare Metal Server Server Type
+- For detailed information about the server types provided by Bare Metal Server, refer to Bare Metal Server Server Type

-- Configured: Number of resources with Planned Compute set
+- Configured: Number of resources with Planned Compute configured

-- Coverage Preview: Amount applied by Planned Compute per resource
+- Coverage Preview: Amount applied per resource by Planned Compute

-- For details, refer to Apply for Planned Compute
+- For more details, refer to Planned Compute Apply

-Category Required or notDetailed description Administrator Account Required Set the administrator account and password to be used when connecting to the server - RHEL, Ubuntu OS are provided fixed as root
+Category RequiredDetailed description Administrator account Required Set the administrator account and password to be used when connecting to the server - RHEL and Ubuntu OS are provided with a fixed root account

-Administratornot allowed
+AdministratorNot allowed

 - Must not end with a special character (